Carroll Pratt: Charley Douglass and Northridge Electronics

-Sound One
+Formation of Sound One

 In addition to regular laugh track editing, the Pratt brothers worked in Douglass' workshop during summer hiatuses, building and rebuilding machines.
 "Charley was a great machinist", Carroll commented, "we were sort of the nuts-and-bolts guys."

 Carroll and John worked faithfully and devotedly for Douglass, whose technology had become outdated by the mid-1970s.
 Pratt commented that after years of constant use, Douglass' tapes were beginning to wear out; as a result, hissing sounds were audible, and they knew a laugh was about to be heard by the increase of hissing.

 Despite efforts to convince Douglass to advance his technology, Douglass himself, while not stubborn, was quite fond of his invention and felt no urge to advance.
 Pratt constructed a new computerized "laff box"; the innovative new machine was smaller, simpler to use, and could store recordings on cassette tapes, as opposed to Douglass' 32 magnetic tape loops.

 The Pratt brothers parted ways with Douglass in 1977, and formed a new company, Sound One.
 The new company had an immediate edge over Douglass offering stereo recordings that matched the sound quality of stereo programs.
 Douglass tried to convert previous mono analog recordings to stereo, with mediocre results.

-Producers were enthused by the ingenuity of Pratt's laugh track, that by 1978, most producers shifted from Douglass' track to Pratt's track for both utilizing and sweetening.
+Producers were enthused by the ingenuity of Pratt's laugh track, that by 1978, most producers shifted from Douglass' track to Pratt's track for both using and sweetening.